vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/2_PHILOSOPHY/3_CATEGORIES_OF_ABHASAVADA.md

 predominates.

-SADĀŠIVA.
+SADĀśIVA.
 This is the third category and the power of will predominates in it.
 The will, as our experience tells us, is not altogether without any objective reference, nor is its object so distinct as that of knowledge.
 W) This tattva, therefore, represents a very faintly affected state of the Self.
 It is a transitional stage between the unaffected state of the Siva and the Sakti and the distinctly affected state of the Isvara tattva.
 The affection of the Universal Self at this stage may be compared to that of the limited self of an artist when the desire to produce a master-piece first arises within him.
 It may also be compared to the extre mely faint outline of an intended artistic production on a canvas.

 The experience of the beings of this tattva may be represented as "I am this".
 It has, however, to be remem bered that the "this" which represents the universe, the cause of affection, is so indistinct that it can be said to affect the universal beings of this tattva as little as a picture does a canvas when it is represented by extremely faint outlining dots only.